Long Island – Get Away to a Near-Shore Island on Ireland’s Wild Atlantic Way

 Tumbledown houses, stores and sheds dating back centuries add to the apparent isolation, and a maze of closely-knit fields, gradually being reclaimed by opportunistic fauna and flora, complete the picture.
 Walkers, bird-watchers and boaters will be in their element here – enjoying an afternoon whilst keeping an eye out for otters, seals, dolphin, whales, and even the occasional basking shark.

-Five Things to do on West Cork’s Long Island
+Seven Things to do on West Cork’s Long Island

 1. See the White Tower Lighthouse